snicoll-scratches/demo-custom-initializr/README.md

 * `application.yml` with a very basic metadata
 * An empty Spring Boot app

-We can run this app and then generate a project against `localhost:8080`.
+We can run this app and then generate a project against `localhost:8080` from the IDE.